xiaoying01/deleteLater.github.io/_posts/2018-09-12-hello-world-haha.markdown

 To add new posts, simply add a file in the _**_posts**_ directory that follows the convention _YYYY-MM-DD-name-of-post.ext_ and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets,but here i want use highlight.js to render my code:

 <pre><code class="csharp">namespace HelloWolrd
 {